gstackio/gstack-bosh-environment/README.md

 What problems does GBE solve?
 -----------------------------

-You'll find below some details about what we mean by *environment* and *deployment* here.
+We do think that people need *structure* when dealing with BOSH manifests.

 ### The problems

-Usually operators that manage BOSH environments start with a rough and unclear view of the whole picture.
-They begin their project scattering the various pieces here and there in an unorganized manner.
+Usually operators that start creating a BOSH environment have a rough and unclear view of the whole picture, because BOSH in new to them.
+They have to write several pieces of YAML manifests and run `bosh` commands with many arguments.
+As they are learning BOSH, it's hard for them to get rapidly organized.

-Once they start putting those pieces into Git, it's often a headache to get it right at organizing the whole thing in a meaningful manner.
+So, operators often begin their project, scattering the various pieces in an unorganized manner.
+Once they start putting these into Git, it's hard for them to reorganizing the whole thing in a meaningful manner.
+They are lacking recommendations for best practice in organizing their manifests, operations files, and command arguments.

-Plus, deployment manifests are most of the time based on 3rd party base manifests because they evolve with the software that is deployed.
+Then come day-2 concerns.
+Because deployment manifests are in most cases based on 3rd party base manifests, as they evolve to stay in line with the software that is deployed.
 Tracking those 3rd-party base manifests and keeping the process easy when it comes to upgrading (the software along with its base deployment manifests) is not straightforward.
 Should the base manifests be copied/pasted into the environment repository?
 Should they be submoduled?
 Or kept aside, as separate Git clones?

 Finally, the various BOSH v2 commands involved in day-to-day interactions with a BOSH environment quickly tend to become complicated, with lots of arguments.
 These are really part of the desired state of the environment.
-The naive way of traching that in Git is to put them in plain shell scripts, which creates duplication for commands that share similar (and related) sets of arguments.

-All in all, getting it right at versioning the bosh command arguments *and* avoiding duplication is not easy.
+The naive way of tracking that in Git is to put them in plain shell scripts.
+But this creates duplication for commands that share similar (and related) sets of arguments.
+So, getting it right at versioning the `bosh` command arguments *and* avoiding duplication is not easy.

 ### What solution does GBE bring?